Developing and implementing a task force within the community to take on sustainability in child care is an important first step.

 Considerations

 Technology can play a key role in creating deep administrative efficiencies through networks.
-Child care networks work best when staffed with experienced individuals with a deep understanding of the child care sector.
-Additionally, networks thrive when local stakeholders are also involved and able to contribute resources towards the whole.
+Child care alliances work best when staffed with experienced individuals with a deep understanding of the child care sector.
+Additionally, an alliance thrives when local stakeholders are also involved and able to contribute resources towards the whole.
 A child care network can also serve as a mechanism to purchase child care slots amongst a larger pool of programs providing greater choice for parents.

 Where is this being done?